cohenchris/webserver_honeypot/README.md

   - HTTP Response Code **403.6** used for telling client that IP has been banned

 - Lures attackers
-  - Fake SSL server keys and RSA private keys located in the server
+  - Fake SSL server keys and certificates located in the server
-  - Fake README.md, keys, and icons files in root directory makes it look like the web server is inadvertently serving the parent directory of the root
+  - Fake README.md, python webserver, keys, and server icons files in root directory
-  - Fake python web server that makes it look like it's running the server
+    - Makes it look like the web server is inadvertently serving the parent directory of the root